legendary-mich/moonpipe/README.md

 If a `repeatPredicate` throws an error, the promise is automatically rejected and will not be retried anymore.

 The `repeatPredicate` is `async` to make it future proof.
-Keep in mind however that the `timeoutMs` is not applied to it which means that if it hangs, it will keep hanging until you cancel it.
+Keep in mind however that the `timeoutMs` is not applied to it which means that if it hangs, it will keep the main promise hanging.
 Make sure that you understand the risk, before making a call to an external service from the `repeatPredicate`.
-For super safety it is strongly advised to do only synchronous operation from within the predicate.
+For super safety it is strongly advised to do only synchronous operation within the predicate.

 ```javascript
 const { MoonPipe } = require('moonpipe')